querycert/qcert/README.md

 The code is in three main directories:
 - [`./coq`](./coq) contains the Coq source code
 - [`./ocaml`](./ocaml) contains the toplevel compiler and code extraction from Coq
-- [`./runtime`](./runtime) contains libraries necessary to run queries compiled through Q*cert for various platforms (Java, Javascript, and Spark 2.0).
+- [`./runtime`](./runtime) contains libraries necessary to run queries compiled through Q*cert for various platforms (Java, JavaScript, and Spark 2.0).

 Inside the [`./coq`](./coq) directory, the organization is as follows.
 - Foundational modules: